codius-deprecated/codius-cli/README.md

 **Using Self-Signed SSL Certificates**

-If your Codius Host is using a self-signed SSL certificate (potentially for development) you will need to enable tls connections with self-signed certs by setting the `CODIUS_UNAUTHORIZED_SSL` enviroment variable to true
+If your Codius Host is using a self-signed SSL certificate (potentially for development) you will need to enable tls connections with self-signed certs by setting the `CODIUS_UNAUTHORIZED_SSL` environment variable to true

 ``` sh
 CODIUS_UNAUTHORIZED_SSL=true codius upload